 State laws on time off to vote

-Time off for voting rights varies from state-to-state.
-Understand what voting time off laws and policies your state has in place.
+Time off for voting and employee voting rights vary from state to state.
+As an employer, you need to understand voting time off laws and policies your state has in place.

 Thirty states require time off to vote.
 Some of these states also require that you provide paid time off to vote.

-Twenty states do not have any time off to vote laws.
+Twenty states plus Washington D.C. do not have any time off to vote laws.
 Some of the states that do not require time off to vote include Idaho, Maine, Michigan, New Jersey, and Virginia.

-In some cases, there could be a legitimate reason why a state does not offer time off to vote.
+In some cases, states do not offer time off for voting for legitimate reasons.
 For example, Oregon is a vote-by-mail state that gives citizens the option of voting in-person.
 Since many individuals in Oregon cast their vote via mail, the state does not have laws regarding voting time off.

-Other states, like North Dakota, may not have a law for time off to vote.
+Other states, like North Dakota, may not have an official time off to vote law.
 But, they do recommend employers give employees time to vote.

 If your state does not require time off to vote, consider offering it to employees.
-Regardless of whether or not you opt for paid time off, giving employees time off to vote shows you care.
+Regardless of whether or not you opt for paid time to vote, giving employees time off to vote shows you care.
 And, it sets an example to employees to fulfill their civic responsibility to vote.

 Depending on the state, hours usually vary anywhere from one to three hours of time off.
 For example, Colorado state law requires employees to receive up to two hours off to vote.

 Other states, like Alaska, may not specify a time frame.
-States with no given time period typically list the amount of time as a “reasonable amount of time” to vote.
+States without a given time period typically list the amount of time as a “reasonable amount of time” to vote.

 Review the chart of states and their requirements for time off to vote below: